vtex-apps/minicart-freeshipping-bar/README.md

 `📢 Use this project, [contribute](https://github.com/vtex-apps/minicart-freeshipping-bar) to it or open issues to help evolve it using [Store Discussion](https://github.com/vtex-apps/store-discussion).`

-> :warning: *Remember to replace the values between braces according to your scenario.
-For example: https://github.com/vtex-apps/breadcrumb*

 # Mini Cart Free Shipping Bar

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->